satyakonmsft/skype-docs/Skype/UCWA/startAudioVideoOnBehalfOfDelegator_ref.md

 ---
-Title: StartAudioVideoOnBehalfOfDelegator for Skype for Business 2015
+title: StartAudioVideoOnBehalfOfDelegator for Skype for Business 2015
+description: "Represents an operation to start AudioVideo call on behalf of the delegator.
+This token indicates the user has ability to start audio video call on behalf of the delegator."
 ---
 # startAudioVideoOnBehalfOfDelegator